GuyBaele/SpreadGL/README.md

 Select the Collection Time as the column.

 4. Set Visualisation\
-FInd the incremental time window, set its width and click the play button to start the animation.
+Find the incremental time window, set its width and click the play button to start the animation.

-# Arc Layer Visualisation:
+## Arc Layer Visualisation:
 1. Load Data\
 Drag and drop B.1.619_country.csv into the application.